shenwei356/seqkit/doc/docs/usage.md

 Attention:
 1. Do not use '-n' on large FASTQ files, it loads all seqs into memory! use 'seqkit sample -p 0.1 seqs.fq.gz | seqkit head -n N' instead!
+2. By default, the output is deterministic; that is, given the same input and random seed, seqkit shuf will always generate identical results across different runs.
+   For 'true randomness', please add '-r/--non-deterministic', which uses a time-based seed.

 Usage:
   seqkit sample [flags]

 Flags:
   -h, --help                help for sample
-  -n, --number int         sample by number (result may not exactly match), DO NOT use on large FASTQ files.
+  -r, --non-deterministic   use a time-based seed to generate non-deterministic (truly random) results -n, --number int          sample by number (result may not exactly match), DO NOT use on large FASTQ files.
   -p, --proportion float    sample by proportion
   -s, --rand-seed int       random seed.
 For paired-end data, use the same seed across fastq files to
                             sample the same read pairs (default 11) -2, --two-pass            2-pass mode read files twice to lower memory usage.
 Not allowed when reading from stdin

 ```